teanalab/MRF-L/README.md

 1. They are related to medical domain (e.g., "blood cancer")
 2. They are not very common phrases (e.g., "health care")

 All experiments were conducted using Indri 5.8.
-The .cfg files are the configuation files of [IndriRunQuery](http://sourceforge.net/p/lemur/wiki/IndriRunQuery/) and all the runs submitted for TREC-CDS15 can be reproduced by using these configuration files.
+The .cfg files are the configuation files of [IndriRunQuery](http://sourceforge.net/p/lemur/wiki/IndriRunQuery/).
+All the runs submitted for TREC-CDS15 can be reproduced by using these configuration files.